Airports: Board Book (North & South America edition)

 From checking in your bags to walking through the body scanner at security, this book delves into all the goings on at airports, as well as preparing the plane, what happens during the flight and landing safely.
-Readers will take a closer look inside the aeroplanes themselves, including a peek inside the cockpit!
+Readers will take a closer look inside the airplanes themselves, including a peek inside the cockpit!

 As part of a series which also includes Cities and Trains, this is an exciting and inspiring introduction to the world of airports and air travel for very young children.